brianchase/mnt-dev/README.md

 ## ABOUT

-This little Bash script mounts and unmounts removable devices, such as USB thumb drives.
+This Bash script mounts and unmounts removable devices, such as USB thumb drives.
 It can open and close encrypted devices with [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/).

 If the script detects just one connected device, it will check whether